|

 The name of the game for today is 'incarnational spirituality', a form, in essence, non-dualistic, that honors Being in all its forms with no need to escape the gravitational field of the earth, so to speak, into brittle asceticism or avoidance, or other dissociative forms of spirituality.

 Thus, the roots of what is unfolding today were there before, in each religion and spiritual teaching, although not worked out culturally to its highest degree.
 The something new that is happening today is, to some extent, largely a cultural event; it is not that the great traditions were wrong or totally incomplete.
 They just were not widely available to the masses, nor was their essence clarified except for a very few.
 What is new is that more people are figuring out what this all means and working slowing towards making sense of all of the distinctions, a process that will further integrate humanity and transform culture and civilization.
 This new context helps us to penetrate more deeply into the universal essence of spirituality, beyond the secondary forms of culture and tradition, and to synthesize a more comprehensive vision that meets the needs of our times.
 For instance, the principle of nonduality emerged over two thousand years ago, but it continues to unfold in more comprehensive ways.
 There have been deeply, integrally, tantrically, nondually realized individuals in the past, so the basic realization is not itself new.
-But since the essential view of traditional religion and culture has not been this type of spirituality, the core vision of most civilizations has remained dualistic, emphasizing splits between God and Creation, inner and outer, male and female, humanity and nature.
+But since the essential view of traditional religion and culture has not been of this type, the core spiritual vision of most civilizations has remained dualistic, emphasizing splits between God and Creation, Spirit and Matter, inner and outer, male and female, humanity and nature.
+The Buddha named his son Rahula, meaning 'hindrance', perhaps itself a telling example of an increasingly obsolete renunciate, and even life-negative, model.

 Yet, our task is to distill what really is true, and what really works, and not to burden humanity with forms and practices that are not the most effective anymore.
 We cannot move back to what was in vogue five thousand, five hundred, or even thirty or fifty years ago.
 The spiritual map is changing rapidly.
 It seems that many people incarnating now and in recent years do not require, to a significant degree, the amount of tangential preparation that seekers did even in the 1960's or 1970's.
 So not only is a new vision apropo, but a new dharma or teaching as well.
 And not a new dharma that is the product of one mind, the dispensation of one great individual or avatar, but of a growing collective of awakened beings democratically working together, something that has never been done before.